 Writing Template Instructions

-Following our Writing Template Instructions will make you a better writer, so use it for each article you write for us.
-Indeed, writing for a digital publication is different than writing for a print publication.
-A properly written digital article, like we require, will always make an excellent print article.
+First of all, following our Writing Template Instructions will make you a better writer, So, use it for each article you write for us.
+Indeed, writing for a digital publication is different from writing for a print publication.
+As well, a properly written digital article, will always makes an excellent print article.
 However, the reverse is not always true.
 We have included a template you can use below the instructions.

 NOTE: DO NOT TITLE YOUR PAGE IN THE TITLE BOX ABOVE THIS WRITING TOOL UNTIL AFTER YOU HAVE WRITTEN YOUR ARTICLE AND ARE ABSOLUTELY CERTAIN OF THE VERY BEST TITLE FOR IT.
-If you do, redirects will be created causing our site and search engines to have issues.
+If you do, redirects get created causing our site and search engines to have negative issues.
 In addition, titles often change once an article has been fully written.

-If you get the error, simply use the back arrow, click on your article or the area where the article was if it is blank, right click, and then click Paste to replace your article.
+If you get the error, simply use the back arrow, click on your article or the area where the article was if it is blank, right-click, and then click Paste to replace your article.
 Then save it as a draft again.
-We also do backups for your drafts, but it is best to get in the habit of saving a draft, employing the above instructions each time.
+We do automatic backups for your drafts, but it is best to get in the habit of saving a draft each time, employing the above instructions.
 I actually do this regardless of what medium I am using for writing.
 Better safe than sorry.

 Writing Template Instructions